 Parasitism is a symbiotic relationship in which one organism benefits and the other organism is harmed and, in some cases, may die.
 Take a look at some examples; mosquitos show up at most picnics and have a meal at your expense.
 Mosquitoes are carriers of some of humanity’s deadliest illnesses.
 So, the mosquito gets a meal, and you may get sick.
 In a similar fashion, ticks will do the same to you, dogs, or even livestock.
 They latch on their hosts and start eating, which can infect their hosts with many diseases, including Lyme disease.
 Many worms are parasitic, and a leech is a segmented worm that attaches to a host like you and gets a meal from your blood; they secrete a chemical that actually prevents the blood from clotting.
 If present in great numbers, besides being debilitating, in extreme cases, may even cause death.

-1. What are the primary types of population interactions between organisms in an ecosystem?
+1. What are the types of relationships between organisms?